Learn More & Enroll

 Why Writing Romance Is One of the Easier Genres in Which to Make Money

 Romance is one of the most popular fiction genres of all time, surpassing Sci-Fi, Crime, Religion and other niches by a wide margin -- in sales.
 The old adage, “Sex (and love) sells,” is true.
 And boy, does it sell well!

-At $1.44 billion, romance and erotica are #1 in sales, according to the link on The Writing Cooperative just above.
-That post goes on to stay that that figure includes self-published romance as well.
-And, with 30 million dedicated readers, it’s hard to miss if you write in this genre (emphasis mine).
+At $1.44 billion, romance and erotica are #1 in sales, according to the link just above.
+That figure includes self-published romance novels.
+And, with 29 to 30 million dedicated readers, it’s hard to miss if you write in this genre (emphasis mine).

 As anyone in advertising knows, sex sells.
 Consider the following stats from Romance Writers of America:

 - Romance novel share of the U.S. fiction market: 23% as of 2016

 - What formats of romance fiction are selling?
 E-books: 64%

 - The romance book buyer is 82% female and 18% male (yeah, dudes read romance too – and that number is growing by the way)

 - Age of romance book buyers: 35–39 years old